Canadian registered charities carrying out activities outside Canada

 Q.10 Our charity owns property in a foreign country that we would like to give to another qualified donee, but we are having trouble finding suitable recipients.
 Can the Charities Directorate help?

-A.10 The contact information for all registered charities and many other qualified donees can be found by using the Charities listings on the CRA website.
+A.10 The contact information for all registered charities and many other qualified donees can be found by using the List of charities and other qualified donees on the CRA website.
 Also, you may want to contact one of the umbrella organizations that work to support the charitable sector, and that communicate regularly with charities across Canada.
 These organizations may be willing to help you to communicate that your charity has property that needs to be transferred to a qualified donee.

 Income Tax Act R.S.C.
 1985, C 1, (5th Supp.)